amzn/selling-partner-api-docs/references/merchant-fulfillment-api/merchantFulfillmentV0.md

 <a name="stateorprovincecode"></a>
 ### StateOrProvinceCode
-The state or province code.
+The state or province code. **Note.** Required in the Canada, US, and UK marketplaces.
+Also required for shipments originating from China.

 *Type* : string